ashhhlynn/boxd/README.md

 <table>
   <tr>
     <td>
-A Letterboxd inspired social network for rating films from the OMDb database to a diary, adding to a watchlist, and tracking activity by followed users.
-Built with a React.js and Redux front end and Ruby on Rails with PostgreSQL database back end.
+A Letterboxd inspired social network for film built with a Ruby on Rails and PostgreSQL back end and a JavaScript and React front end.
+Search OMDb database for films to rate or add to a watchlist and view activity by followed users.
     </td>
   </tr>
 </table>